tdhock/tdhock.github.io/_posts/2025-04-11-computational-research-organization.md

   out some code that will create `obj`.
 - include the MRE you created using the approach in the previous section.
-- end your code block with sessionInfo()
+- end your code block with sessionInfo() which shows all the versions of R and loaded packages.

 After showing a block with just the code by itself, then show the output of the code on your system.
 Use a fresh environment, which